FuelLabs/fuel-specs/src/protocol/tx_validity.md

         return sentBalance + feeBalance
     return sentBalance

-# sum_data_messages is not included in the unavailable_balance since it is spendable as long as there is enough
+# The sum_data_messages total is not included in the unavailable_balance since it is spendable as long as there
-# base asset amount to cover gas costs without using data messages.
-Messages containing data can't cover gas costs
+# is enough base asset amount to cover gas costs without using data messages.
+Messages containing data can't
-# since they are retryable.
+# cover gas costs since they are retryable.
 return available_balance(tx, asset_id) >= (unavailable_balance(tx, asset_id) + sum_data_messages(tx, asset_id))
 ```